-The rudder hard over then engaging ahead will throw propwash over one side of the rudder blade, diverting the propwash and turning the boat.
+Rudder hard over and engaging ahead, throws propwash over one side of the rudder blade, diverting the propwash and turning the boat.

 When going astern, prop-wash does not flow across the rudder.
 Steering relies on water flow gained by motoring astern.

-In tight spaces, turn the rudder first then apply power.
+When turning in tight spaces, turn the rudder first then apply power.
 The prop-wash from the propeller deflects off the angled rudder and turns the boat in a smaller space.
-‘Gear before steer’ makes for a larger turning circle as the boat will travel forwards before turning.

 Propellers are designed to push the boat forward through the water and pull it backwards when astern is engaged.
 Props are ‘handed’, either left or right hand - referring to their rotation in forward gear.

-Because of a props rotation it may also make the stern ‘walk’ to one side.
-This action is called propwalk and is more prominent when going astern.
+Single screw - Because of a props rotation it may also make the stern ‘walk’ to one side.
+This action is called propwalk and is more prominent when going astern on single engine boats.

 To find propwalk - run the engine astern with the boat moored.
 Prop wash is more visible one side than the other.
-Propwash to port = stern kicks to starboard when going astern.
+Propwash to starboard = stern kicks to port when going astern.

-Propwalk can be used to advantage during tight turns to help the stern swing and its effect is taken into account during reversing.
+Propwalk can be used to advantage during tight turns to help swing the stern, especially when astern gear is engaged.
+Its effect is taken into account during reversing.

 Propwalk - Twin Screw